Is the Federal Concealed Carry Permit About to Become Reality?

 Changes that have been proposed have been limited primarily because the Act has yet to make it into the Senate for a vote, but the proposed changes include:

 A National Instant Criminal Background Check System amendment was proposed in the 11th-hour by North Carolina GOP Rep. Richard Hudson before the bill passed through the House.
+He was also hoping to address the insurance concerns of legal permits (more here: https://www.concealedcarrystates.org/uscca-ccw-insurance-review/).
 The amendment would have allowed state agencies to enter certain information into a national system that would be checked against anyone trying to purchase a gun.

 The system would allow for agencies to enter: